hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 **Weight:** 1.9 kg
 **Area inner tent:** 3.4 m²

 If you are traveling with your friend then the Hilleberg Anjan 3 is our top choice during the warmer months.
-We would definitely choose the 3 person version of this tent since the 2 person version is just too small (own experience) for 2 people.
+We would definitely choose the 3 person version of this tent since the 2-person model is a bit narrow for 2 people even so it's possible to sleep in it.
+However, the Hilleberg Anjan 2 is also an excellent choice as a 1-person tent if you need more space.

 <a href="http://www.bentgate.com/hilleberg-anjan-3-tent/"><button type="button" class="btn btn-danger">Read more about the Hilleberg Anjan</button></a>